Gribeauval system: Field guns

 No Gribeauval guns were shipped to the American forces during the American Revolutionary War.
 However, it is probable that the French forces employed Gribeauval siege cannons during that conflict.

 Note that the Old French pound (livre) was approximately one-tenth heavier than the English pound.
 Also, the Old French inch (pouce) was slightly longer than the English inch.
 Therefore, the French guns threw somewhat heavier shot and shell than the same-rated English and American guns, so that a French 8-pounder was similar in power to a British 9-pounder.

-Historian Gunther E. Rothenberg published a table giving similar numbers, except that it listed 30 caisson-carried canister rounds for the 8-pounder and three rounds of canister for the 6-inch howitzer.
+The historian Gunther E. Rothenberg published a table giving similar numbers except that it listed 30 caisson-carried canister rounds for the 8-pounder and three rounds of canister for the 6-inch howitzer.
 Scotty Bowden and Charlie Tarbox gave canister shot ranges in meters as 600 for the 12-pounder, 550 for the 8-pounder, 400 for the 4-pounder, and 250 for the 6-inch howitzer.
 Other ranges were in agreement with the table above.
 They also listed a Gribeauval 24-pounder howitzer that had a canister range of 300 meters and a maximum range of 1,500 meters.

 The canister varied in size according to the caliber of the gun.
 Also, there were two different sizes of balls in the small canister round.
 The 12-pounder employed 6 ounce balls in large canister rounds and 2 and 3 oz. balls in small canister rounds.
 The 8-pounder used 4 oz. balls in large canister rounds and 1 and 2 oz. balls in small canister rounds.
 The 4-pounder had ¾ and 2 oz. balls in small canister rounds.
 An 8-inch howitzer had a barrel weight of 1,120 lb and required a gunpowder charge weighing 1.75 lb.